kstady/BlueFish/README.md

-# My First Ximera Project :blossom:
+# My First Ximera Project :blossom: :blossom: :blossom:

 This is a collection of Prealgebra lessons for college students.
 I will continue to add content until the course is complete.

 The key files for Ximera deployment are:
 - .vscode (contains our VS Code scripts)